Tobsoft/HTL_onboard/README.md

 ### HTL_onboard Class

+The `HTL_onboard` class provides control over various onboard hardware components of the HTL Uno, including a HEX display, LED stripe, and RGB LED.
+It offers methods to display values, control LEDs, set colors, read switches and potentiometer values, and manage display modes.
+The class supports Multiplex operation.

 #### Public Methods

 - `HTL_onboard()`
-  - Constructor for the HTL_onboard class.
+  - Constructor for initializing the HTL_onboard library.

 - `void begin()`
-  - Initializes the HTL_onboard library.
-Sets up pin modes for all necessary pins.
+  - Initializes the library and sets up pin modes for all necessary pins.

 - `void writeHex(int8_t hexNumber)`
-  - Writes a hexadecimal number to the HEX display.
+  - Writes a hexadecimal number (-15 to 15) to the HEX display.
-  - `hexNumber`: The hexadecimal number to display (-15 to 15).

 - `void writeInt(int8_t intNumber)`
-  - Writes an integer to the HEX display.
+  - Writes an integer (-19 to 19) to the HEX display.
-  - `intNumber`: The integer number to display (-19 to 19).

 - `void writeChar(char c)`
-  - Display a character on the 7-segment display.
+  - Displays a character on the 7-segment display.
-  - This function attempts to display the provided character on the 7-segment display.
-If the character is not directly supported, it will attempt to display the uppercase or lowercase equivalent.
-If the character is still unsupported, it defaults to displaying '0'.
-  - `c`: The character to display (ASCII).

 - `void writeBinary(int binValue)`
-  - Writes a binary value to the LED stripe.
+  - Writes a binary value (0 to 1023) to the LED stripe.
-  - `binValue`: The binary value to display (0 to 1023).

 - `void setLED(int pin)`
-  - Sets a specific LED on the LED stripe.
+  - Sets a specific LED (0 to 9) on the LED stripe.
-  - `pin`: The pin number of the LED to set (0 to 9).

 - `void clearLED(int pin)`
-  - Clears a specific LED on the LED stripe.
-This function turns off the specified LED by setting its corresponding pin to HIGH.
+  - Clears a specific LED (0 to 9) on the LED stripe.
-  - `pin`: The pin number of the LED to clear (0 to 9).

 - `void clearStripe()`
-  - Clears all LEDs on the LED stripe (turns them off).
+  - Clears all LEDs on the LED stripe.

 - `void setRGB(uint8_t red, uint8_t green, uint8_t blue)`
-  - Sets the RGB LED to the specified color.
+  - Sets the RGB LED to the specified color (0 to 255 for each component).
-  - `red`: The red intensity (0 to 255).
-  - `green`: The green intensity (0 to 255).
-  - `blue`: The blue intensity (0 to 255).

 - `int readSwitchState()`
-  - Reads the state of the switches.
+  - Reads the state of the switches and returns:
-  - Returns 2 if switch 2 is pressed, 3 if switch 3 is pressed, 1 if both switches are pressed, and 0 if no switch is pressed.
+    - `2` if switch 2 is pressed,
+    - `3` if switch 3 is pressed,
+    - `1` if both switches are pressed,
+    - `0` if no switch is pressed.

 - `int readPot()`
-  - Reads the potentiometer value.
-  - Returns the analog value from the potentiometer (0-1023).
+  - Reads the value of the potentiometer (0-1023).

 - `void setMode(int mode, bool state)`
-  - Sets the mode of the HTL_onboard.
-  - `mode`: The mode to set (0 for HEX, 1 for LED stripe, 2 for RGB).
+  - Sets the mode of the HTL_onboard (0 for HEX, 1 for LED stripe, 2 for RGB).
-  - `state`: The state to set the mode to (true for active, false for inactive).

 - `void cfgSwitches(int switch1Threshold, int switchNoneThreshold, int switch12Threshold)`
-  - Configures the switch thresholds used for checking which switch was pressed.
+  - Configures thresholds for switch states.
-  - `switch1Threshold`: Threshold for switch 1.
-  - `switchNoneThreshold`: Threshold for no switch pressed.
-  - `switch12Threshold`: Threshold for both switches pressed.

 - `void updateMultiplex()`
   - Updates all displays.
-Call this function in loop().
+Should be called in the `loop()` function.

 - `void setModesMultiplex(const int modes[], int size)`
-  - Sets the modes which are used to display in multiplex operation.
-  - `modes`: Array of modes that are displayed in Multiplex mode.
-(0 for HEX, 1 for LED stripe, 2 for RGB).
+  - Sets the modes used in multiplex operation (0 for HEX, 1 for LED stripe, 2 for RGB).
-  - `size`: Size of the modes array.

 - `void setMultiplexInterval(int multiplexInterval)`
-  - Sets the interval for multiplexing between different display modes.
+  - Sets the interval (in milliseconds) for multiplexing between different display modes.
-  - This function sets the interval, in milliseconds, for how frequently the system cycles through the different active display modes (HEX, LED stripe, RGB).
-  - The provided interval must be non-negative.
-  - `multiplexInterval`: The time interval in milliseconds for multiplexing.
-Must be a non-negative integer.

 - `void setHexMode(int mode)`
-    - Sets the display mode of the HEX display.
-    - `mode`: The mode to set (0 for HEX, 1 for Decimal, 2 for Character).
+  - Sets the display mode of the HEX display (0 for HEX, 1 for Decimal, 2 for Character).

 - `int getHexMode()`
-  - Gets the current display mode of the HEX display.
+  - Retrieves the current display mode of the HEX display.
-  - Returns the current display mode (0 for HEX, 1 for Decimal).

 - `void setHexNumber(int number)`
-  - Sets the number to be displayed on the HEX display.
-  - `number`: The number to display (-15 to 15 in HEX mode, -19 to 19 in Decimal mode).
+  - Sets the number to be displayed on the HEX display (-15 to 15 in HEX mode, -19 to 19 in Decimal mode).

+- `int getHexNumber()`
+  - Retrieves the number/character currently displayed on the HEX display.

 - `void setChar(char c)`
   - Sets the character to be displayed on the HEX display.
-  - `c`: The character to display (ASCII).

-- `int getHexNumber()`
+- `void setString(String str)`
-  - Gets the number currently displayed on the HEX display.
+  - Sets the string to be displayed on the HEX display.

+- `String getString()`
-  - Returns the number displayed on the HEX display.
+  - Retrieves the string currently displayed on the HEX display.

 - `void setRed(uint8_t r)`
-  - Sets the intensity of the red component of the RGB LED.
+  - Sets the intensity of the red component of the RGB LED (0 to 255).
-  - `r`: The intensity of the red component (0 to 255).

 - `void setGreen(uint8_t g)`
-  - Sets the intensity of the green component of the RGB LED.
+  - Sets the intensity of the green component of the RGB LED (0 to 255).
-  - `g`: The intensity of the green component (0 to 255).

 - `void setBlue(uint8_t b)`
-  - Sets the intensity of the blue component of the RGB LED.
+  - Sets the intensity of the blue component of the RGB LED (0 to 255).
-  - `b`: The intensity of the blue component (0 to 255).

 - `uint8_t getRed()`
-  - Gets the intensity of the red component of the RGB LED.
+  - Retrieves the intensity of the red component of the RGB LED.
-  - Returns the intensity of the red component (0 to 255).

 - `uint8_t getGreen()`
-  - Gets the intensity of the green component of the RGB LED.
+  - Retrieves the intensity of the green component of the RGB LED.
-  - Returns the intensity of the green component (0 to 255).

 - `uint8_t getBlue()`
-  - Gets the intensity of the blue component of the RGB LED.
+  - Retrieves the intensity of the blue component of the RGB LED.

-  - Returns the intensity of the blue component (0 to 255).
+- `void setStringDelay(int stringDelay)`
+  - Sets the delay (in milliseconds) for displaying each character in string display mode.

+- `int getStringDelay()`
+  - Retrieves the current delay (in milliseconds) for displaying each character in string display mode.

 - `void setLedStripeValue(int value)`
-  - Sets the value of the LED stripe.
+  - Sets the value (0 to 1023) of the LED stripe.
-  - `value`: The value to set (0 to 1023).

 - `int getLedStripeValue()`
-  - Gets the current value of the LED stripe.
+  - Retrieves the current value (0 to 1023) of the LED stripe.
-  - Returns the current value of the LED stripe (0 to 1023).

 ## Author
 Tobias Weich, 2024